Automated is an extension which generates and sends automatically newsletters, created from the latest blog contents.

 A channel is a set of configurations which describe how Automated should extract posts, compose a newsletters (using a theme) and send it over a time plan to targeted subscribers.

-Subscribers are targeted using a list (was preference) which is bonded to that channel: subscribers, on their profile, can activate a list and start to receive the periodic newsletter.
+Subscribers are targeted using a list which is bonded to that channel: subscribers, on their profile, can activate a list and start to receive the periodic newsletter.
 More on this topic below since there are different marketing strategies that can be used.

 Planning is weekly or monthly.
 On weekly schedules, the days of the week can be selected.
 You can setup a single Monday issue or double week issues, for example on Monday and Thursday.
 You can eventually offer a channel with a weekly summary and another one with a daily summary (selecting every day in the week).

 Monthly scheduling is based on days of week: first Monday, second Monday and so on.
 There is a reason: sending an email on first day of a month means to send it one time on Monday, another time on Sunday, another one on Thursday.
 This is not usually a good idea.

 Posts to extract

 Posts can be extracted without filters or selecting one or more categories.
 Custom post type are supported but sometime a theme customization is need to extract from them all the custom fields.

 There is not a correspondence between your blog categories and Automated channels.
 Since usually readers don’t care too much about your internal category organization, is up to you to create channels with one or more categories that can be of interest to your subscribers.

 Read, for example, how to organize the channels for a Magazine blog.

 Post are extracted applying those filter and starting from the date of the last newsletter, so the posts which are added are always unread posts (anyway a theme can add a list of “old posts” in the lower part of the newsletter).